Liam Dann: Stockmarket's coronavirus slump is rational behaviour - finally

 COMMENT:

-Stockmarkets have slumped, with Wall Street down more than 3 per cent overnight - and the local NZX-50 slipping nearly 3 per cent after opening this morning.
+Stockmarkets have slumped, with Wall Street down more than 3 per cent overnight - and the local NZX-50 also sliding over 3 per cent after opening this morning.

 It now looks like a coronavirus correction is on the cards - finally.